AnzeZg/Health-Optimiser-Entrepreneurship-Project/README.md

 - Material-UI for the component library
 - Recharts for the visualization library
 - Zustand for state management
+- OpenAI for Luna chatbot integration